Pink Bougainvillea, a storm in the desert, a Texas Mountain Laurel, and a plant being pruned.

 • Plants that have green canopies can block rainfall and may not recieve adequate water from recent rain

 Visit your local SummerWinds Nursery, to see our full selection of heat-loving plants.
-Check out our New Plant Watering Guide for expert watering recommendations to ensure your plants grow healthy, strong roots!
+Click the button below to access our New Plant Watering Guide for expert watering recommendations to ensure your plants grow healthy, strong roots!

 2 cu ft. bag of summerwinds nursery planting mix sitting on the sidewalk in front of green shrub